Education for librarianship: United Kingdom

 In the UK, a librarian can have a three- or four-year bachelor's degree in library and information studies or information science; separate master's degrees in librarianship, archive management, and records management are also available.
 These degrees are accredited by the Chartered Institute of Library and Information Professionals (established in 2002 as a merger of the Library Association and the Institute of Information Scientists) and the Society of Archivists.

 In 2006, there were 14 universities offering LIS education, and enrolments were declining.
 The word "library" had been dropped from many courses and "information" added, and library schools were mostly called LIS departments.
 Although there were more jobs being offered, fewer required a professional qualification.
 There was no single national scheme of qualifications for paraprofessionals.

 Oceania

 The Diploma of Library and Information Services (Level 5) at the Pacific Technical and Further Education (Pacific TAFE) at the University of the South Pacific in Fiji provides library technician training which is accredited in Australia.

 Australia

 Kennan, Carroll and Thompson provide a historical overview of librarianship in Australia, "with a particular focus on LIS education and how the goals and focus of both librarianship and LIS education have evolved over the centuries".

+Education for librarianship in Australia was compared to the United States by Jean P. White.

 The Australian Library and Information Association (ALIA), founded in 1937, is the professional organisation for the Australian library and information services sector and accredits qualifications enabling graduates to be eligible for Associate membership of ALIA, a common requirement for librarian positions in Australia.
 As of 2021, professional entry as a librarian (with eligibility to become ALIA associate members) is at three levels: